leekelleher/umbraco-contentment/.github/IDEAS.md

 Could these internally used editors have potential as standalone property editors?

+- Cascading Dropdown List - _(try replacing the DropdownList with any Data List editor)__
 - Configuration Editor
 - Data Table
 - Macro Picker